ajmal017/IBWebAPI/README.md

 Also, **update the global var whichacct in functions.py** to suit your needs.
 I have 2 accounts, and I want to retrieve info on the second, which is why I've set whichacct = 1.
 If you only have 1 account or want to access your first account, **set whichacct = 0**.

+You can paste the **custom command** from bash_custom.sh into your own .bash_profile to allow you to perform any of the defined functions with a single command.
+Remember to edit the $FILEPATH for the path to the IBWebAPI directory on your own machine.

 **Login**
 ```python functions.py login```